+4327.
 SYMBOLISM (3-0) 3 hours credit - The Symbolist Movement in late 19th Century France.
-4327.
-THE TWENTIETH CENTURY (3-0) 3 hours credit - Course varies from semester to se-4328 mester with emphasis on different periods or special genre.
+4328.
+THE TWENTIETH CENTURY (3-0) 3 hours credit - Course varies from semester to semester with emphasis on different periods or special genre.

+mester with emphasis on different periods or special genre.
+4329.
 VOICES OF WOMEN IN FRENCH LITERATURE (3-0) 3 hours credit - Study of works by prominent women writers from the Revolution to the present, including de Stael, Sand, Colette, Weil, de Beauvoir, Sagan, and Yourcenar.

+4332.
 FRENCH FOR GRADUATE STUDENTS (3-0) 3 hours credit - Designed for graduate students preparing for the foreign language reading examinations.
 The basic elements of grammar and syntax, with emphasis on rapid and accurate translation.
 May not be counted toward the fulfillment of the undergraduate language requirement.
 Students majoring or minoring in French may not take this course for credit.

+4339.
 THE TEACHING OF FRENCH (3-0) 3 hours credit - Problems, methods, and techniques specific to the teaching of the French language.
 Prerequisite: completion of two 3000 courses or consent of department.
 Required for teacher certification in French.

+4391.
 CONFERENCE COURSE 3 hours credit - Independent study in the preparation of a paper on a research topic and consultation with instructor on a regular basis.
 May be repeated for credit.
 Prerequisites: consent of the department and completion of or concurrent enrollment in a 3000 course.

+4393.
 TEACHING PRACTICUM (3-0) 3 hours credit - Independent study course for prospective teachers.
 Will provide supervised classroom teaching experience.
 A research paper on teaching will be required.
 May not be substituted for a language or literature course for French majors or minors.
 Prerequisite: consent of department.